CFH shelters help medically frail and mentally ill women get back on their feet and find permanent housing.

-The health care team will include: a psychiatrist, nurse practitioner and a registered nurse.
-This team will work closely with the shelter staff, made up of: a shelter director, a security team, case managers, housing specialists and a recreation coordinator.
+The health care team includes a psychiatrist, nurse practitioner and a registered nurse.
+This team works closely with the shelter staff, made up of a shelter director, a security team, case managers, housing specialists and a recreation coordinator.

-We are also committed to promoting an open and honest channel of communication with the community.
-In that vein, the organization has established relationships with the 18th Precinct’s Neighborhood Coordination Officers (NCOs) and Community Board 4.
+The shelter also promotes an open and honest channel of communication with the community.
+In that vein, we have established relationships with the 18th Precinct’s Neighborhood Coordination Officers (NCOs) and Community Board 4.

 In early May of 2019, we hosted these groups as well as many other community leaders at an open house.
 We were and remain very grateful for the warm reception the surrounding community has given us.